-- (1) No Person directly or indirectly own or controls 10% or more of any class of voting securities of the Fund. - (2) Mr. Reid is an Advising Representative with the Manager.
+(3) Mr. Reid is an Advising Representative (Portfolio Manager) with the Manager.
 The Fund will pay certain management fees to the Manager.
-SEE ITEM 2.3 Fees and Expenses.
+SEE ITEM 2.3 - Fees and Expenses.

 3.2 Management Experience

 The following table sets out certain information with respect to the relevant experience and principal occupations of the executive officers of the Promoter of the Fund: